 Both DH and I grew up on traditional Ashkenazi charoset – that unappealing purple-brown slurry of grated apple, ground nuts, and sweet red wine.
 It was always hard to imagine how it was supposed to represent the mortar used by the Jewish slaves in Egypt.
 It was too wet and sloppy to stick anything together!
 And it didn’t even taste particularly good.
-As a child we would make a single apple’s worth for a seder with 30 people, and there would always be some left…
+As a child we would make a single apple’s worth for a seder with 30 people, and there would usually be some left.

-Anyway, early last year we had a family holiday in Venice, and one of the things I brought back with me was a copy of La cucina nella tradizione ebraica by Guiliana Ascoli Vitali-Norsa.
+Early last year we had a family holiday in Venice, and one of the things I brought back with me was a copy of La cucina nella tradizione ebraica by Guiliana Ascoli Vitali-Norsa.
 It is a fantastic book of Jewish recipes from around Italy and the rest of the world – in Italian, of course.
 It contains a total of eight different charoset recipes, so last Pesach we decided to depart from the Ashkenazi sludge and try something new.

 This charoset will revolutionise your seder.
 Honestly.
 People will talk about it for months.
 Months, I tell you!